This Is Not That: Worship

 Not seeing the God who has no need for us, just wants to be with us, is where we often stumble.

-You should love God.
+It’s why people build worship around “shoulds.”
+You should go to a service.
 You should pray more.
 You should sing louder.

 But “shoulds” never lead to love.

-“Shoulds” are the language of virtue—words that “nullify the grace of God” (Galatians 2:21).
+“Shoulds” are the language of law—words that “nullify the grace of God” (Galatians 2:21).
+In contrast, worship is the language of freedom.

-Replace stages with tables.
+Which is how we replace stages with tables.
 Pulpits with porches.
 Membership programs with meals.
 Expectations with encouragement.

 That’s worship.